yogeshxd/FraudBlock/README.md

 8. Login to metamask ,and connect the added account to local blockchain manually (i.e.localhost:3000)
 9. Interact with website

 ### Psst...
-I have also added all the documents(reports, ppts, base paper etc.) if anyone of you might wanna use it as your minor/major project.
+I have also added all the documents(reports, ppts, base paper etc.) incase anyone of you might wanna use it as your minor/major project.